Cradle Coast, Launceston, Hobart

 Rapid social change impacts on the ways people socialise, spend their money, work and participate in leisure.
-The leisure industry is also going through rapid change with the emergence of new forms of leisure such as extreme sports, multi-purpose leisure centres, online gaming, and adventure tourism.
+The leisure industry is also going through rapid change with the emergence of contemporary forms of leisure such as extreme sports, multi-purpose leisure centres, online gaming, and adventure tourism.
 This unit introduces you to leisure industry components such as recreation, sport, entertainment, events, the arts, and tourism to examine how businesses, governments, and communities may leverage opportunities that arise with changes in leisure participation.

 In conjunction with the discipline theory, this unit introduces learning through practice by exposing you to authentic learning experiences.
 These experiences are placed at the centre of learning and assessment, so you have the opportunity to develop the skills, knowledge and behaviours necessary to respond to industry, community and/or global needs.